corradin-lab/internal-blog/_posts/2020-10-01-reproducibility-git-intro.md

   - Prepare more materials on git workflow for data analysis (how often to commit, when to commit etc, branching, visualizing git)
   - Find resources for git + Jupyter, git submodules/changing folder structure
   - Find resources about python package management (conda + pip + Docker)
+  - Example of self-created packages: need to use `utils.py` in the opioid projects for MAG, but cannot because the environment is different (`mag-aging-ai` doesn't have/doesn't need `hdbscan` for example)
   - Do nbdev/fastpage tutorial

 # Resources